Shopping cart

 1.5 g Salt

-1. Place the chilled butter, sugar, ground almond, and flour in the bowl of a beater fitted with a flat whisk.
+1. Place the chilled butter, icing sugar, ground almonds, and flour in the bowl of a stand mixer fitted with the paddle attachment.

-2. Combine eggs and salt, then add to the flour mixture.
-Mix until smooth.
+2. Mix the eggs with the salt and add to the flour mixture.
+Mix until a smooth dough forms.

 3. Refrigerate for at least 1 hour.

-4. Roll out the sable dough to a thickness of 0.5 cm, then cut into disks 24 cm in diameter.
+4. Roll out the dough to 0.5 cm thickness and cut into 24 cm diameter disks.

 CHOUX PASTRY